Alwatr/alwatr/packages/core/signal/README.md

 #### `listener.remove()`

-Remove a listener from specific signal.
+Removes a listener from the signal.

 Example: